Kaisuke23/Mock-Login/README.md

 this is a small example of the code.

+You will be asked to log in. and there is a password that associates with your account.

+If you don't have an account you will be asked to create an account.

-as you can see there is 4 choices to choose from.
+as you can see there is 5 choices to choose from.
 + MAINT
 + ADD FUNDS
 + TAKE FUNDS
++ DELETE USER
++ TRANSFER FUNDS
 + EXIT

 MAINT is basically the conversion. it takes your bank account and it shows the conversion of what you give it.